taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Osiel, looking bored, sighs and shakes his head.

-Osiel: **"You fresh Elders...always wanna go beat up *someone*, just because you have a subdermal shield!"**
+Osiel: **"You fresh Elders...always wanna go beat up *someone*, just because you have a intradermal shield!"**

 Osiel shakes himself, then points accusingly at Min.